Wood carvings

 This carving below the pulpit in Vejlø Church, Zealand, depicts an ogress with a dog’s head and pendulous breasts – possibly Slattenpatten.
 (Photo copyright © by Kaj Halberg)

-The wood carving below, which is seen in Højerup Church, Stevns Klint, Zealand, is probably influenced by Chinese mythology, as it depicts two creatures, which resemble a mixture of dragon and Feng-Huang.
+The wood carving below, observed in Højerup Church, Stevns Klint, Zealand, is probably influenced by Chinese mythology, as it depicts two creatures, which resemble a mixture of dragon and feng-huang.

 These creatures are described in detail on the page Religion: Daoism in Taiwan.